Community Pharmacy MATOD Program

 Medication Assisted Treatment for Opioid Dependence (MATOD)

-Medication Assisted Treatment for Opioid Dependence (MATOD) is prescribed by doctors and some nurse practitioners for people with illicit and other opioid problems.
-MATOD helps to reduce withdrawal symptoms, control cravings, and block or change the effects of opioids.
-As medication alone is often not enough to achieve lasting recovery from dependence, it is often used in conjunction with counselling and other forms of psychosocial therapy.
+Medication Assisted Treatment for Opioid Dependence (MATOD) pharmacotherapy is prescribed by doctors and some nurse practitioners to treat people with opioid dependence.
+MATOD pharmacotherapy helps to reduce withdrawal symptoms, control cravings, and block or change the effects of opioids.

-The broad goal of the MATOD program is to reduce the health, social and economic harms to individuals and the community from illicit or overprescribed use of opioids.
+The broad goal of the MATOD program is to reduce the health, social and economic harms to individuals and the community from non-medical use, and overuse of opioids.

-Pharmacists are an essential component of the MATOD program as treatment of opioid dependence via the program is largely based on daily supervised dosing at a pharmacy or clinic.
+Pharmacists are essential to the MATOD program as treatment of opioid dependence via the program is generally based on daily supervised dosing at a pharmacy or clinic.
+Supervised daily MATOD supply by a pharmacist (or nurse) allows patients to be assessed before dosing to maximise their safety and that of the community, and to minimise the risk of toxicity, overdose, misuse, and diversion.

 Stigmatisation and discrimination

-Stigmatisation and discrimination against someone on the basis of their use of alcohol or drugs can impact the individual, their families and can be a barrier to getting help.
+Stigmatisation and discrimination against someone based on their use of alcohol or drugs can impact the individual and their families and can be a barrier to getting help.

 The following videos show how discrimination and stigmatisation can affect people with drug and alcohol problems:

-The Guidelines for South Australian Pharmacists Dispensing Medication Assisted Treatment for Opioid Dependence (MATOD) is intended to provide the practical knowledge needed by a pharmacist to dispense MATOD.
+The Guidelines for South Australian Pharmacists Dispensing Medication Assisted Treatment for Opioid Dependence (MATOD) are intended to provide the practical knowledge needed by pharmacists to provide a safe and effective MATOD service.
+The guidelines cover:

-• practical tips and suggestions on how to manage the MATOD program and clients in community pharmacy
+• practical tips and suggestions on how to manage the MATOD program in community pharmacy,

-• pharmacist’s legal responsibilities in supervised dosing, unsupervised dosing and dispensing of MATOD
+• pharmacist’s legal responsibilities in supervised dosing, unsupervised dosing and dispensing of MATOD, and

 They also include useful templates for community pharmacies such as: